Children belong in safe and loving families. We substantiate our argument by using the four cornerstones/pillars of a house as a metaphor:

 Tanzanian Guidelines on Children's Reintegration with Families - 2019

-As a measure to address the visions that will enable children to return homesafely into families in Tanzania, the Ministry of Health, Community Development, Gender,Elderly and Children has opted to domesticate the set of International Guidelinesdeveloped by the Inter-agency Group on Children’s Reintegration in 2016,based on the premise that there is limited guidance for safe and effective familyreintegration of children in need.
+To address the vision of enabling children in Tanzania to return safely to their families, the Ministry of Health, Community Development, Gender, Elderly, and Children has chosen to domesticate the set of International Guidelines developed by the Inter-Agency Group on Children’s Reintegration in 2016.
+This decision is based on the recognition that there is limited guidance for the safe and effective family reintegration of children in need.

 Do you have any question, comment or want to support us?